hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

   Specifies the above dipole alpha only for FF, FI, IF, or II dipoles, respectively.

 :option:`AMIN`
-  Specifies the cutoff of real correction terms in the infrared reagion to avoid numerical problems with the subtraction.
+  Specifies the cutoff of real correction terms in the infrared region to avoid numerical problems with the subtraction.
 The default is 1.e-8.

 :option:`NF_GSPLIT`